 - Heat this solution until it gets to a boiling point.

 - Add a tablespoon of baking soda (you can add 2-3 spoons, depending on the size of your pot, or the hardness of the stain).
 The baking soda acts as an abrasive and removes any burnt on stains.
 Do this by gently scrubbing the surface with a soft non-abrasive sponge.
-For maximum results you can create a paste of water and baking soda and leave it overnight, before scrubbing.
+For maximum results, you can create a paste of water and baking soda and leave it overnight, before scrubbing.

 Cook away toughest burn stains

 If you are facing some of the toughest burn marks, you might want to use the same thing that caused your problem, to make it go away.
 Pour water in the pot, put it on the stove and let it come to a boiling point.
 Add a few tablespoons of salt to the boiling water.
 Let it boil for a couple of hours.
 The water and heat will remove even the toughest stains.
-Make sure you put enough water, because it evaporates.
+Make sure you put enough water because it evaporates.
 You don’t want a different kind of stain (pitting stain).

 Salt can be a great stain remover if used in a combination with hot water and dish soap.
 Put a few tablespoons of salt on the bottom of the pot, add some hot water, dish soap and let it sit for 10 minutes.
 After this (when the water gets colder) gently scrub the surface with a non-abrasive sponge.

 You may be surprised by this, but ketchup sometimes can really help.
-It may not be as powerful in removing hard burnt food residue, but will help with stain removal and discoloration.
+It may not be as powerful in removing hard burnt food residue but will help with stain removal and discoloration.
 Simply cover the stained area of the pot and let it sit for 30 minutes.
 Rinse it and it will be as good as new.

-Put a bit of tooth paste on the stained area of the stainless steel cookware and start to scrub gently with a non-abrasive sponge.
+Put a bit of toothpaste on the stained area of the stainless steel cookware and start to scrub gently with a non-abrasive sponge.
 Do this for about 5 minutes.
-Rinse the tooth paste and wash it with dish soap.
+Rinse the toothpaste and wash it with dish soap.
 You don’t want to have a minty taste in your next meal.

 Cream of tartar

 In case you have cream of tartar, it can be used instead of baking soda.
 It will do the same job.
 Mix a tablespoon of cream tartar with hot water and pour it into the pot.
 Let it sit for about 30 minutes.
 Pour the content down the drain and gently scrub the pot.
-Rinse it afterwards or even better wash it with dish soap.
+Rinse it afterward or even better wash it with dish soap.

 Take a few dryer sheets and place them in the pot.
 Pour hot water and make sure you cover the whole surface of the pot and the dryer sheets.
 Add a bit of dish soap.
 Let it sit for 30 minutes.
 The dryer sheets contain fabric softener, which will loosen up the burnt stains.
 Rinse it and it will be good to use again.

 This works in a similar fashion to baking soda.
-Just put a couple of aspirin pills into a boiling water in the pot and let it sit away from the stove for about an hour.
+Just put a couple of aspirin pills into boiling water in the pot and let it sit away from the stove for about an hour.
 Pour away the solution and rinse the pot.

 Seasoning the pot